clawpack/visclaw/dev_pyvista/README.md

 - amrclaw/unpack_frame_patches.py - module with code to read in a single frame of AMR data with an iterator class that can be used to iterate over all the AMR patches for this frame.

-- test scripts - See amrclaw/README.txt for more info.

 - geoclaw/topo_plots/ - various modules and scripts to display topo data and water elevation on warped grids, with satellite images or maps draped on them.